Cross-Lingual Knowledge Editing in Large Language Models: Experiments

 \textbf{Monolingual Analysis.} Compared with the other three properties, portability is more challenging for knowledge editing methods to achieve.
-As we can see, only \emph{IKE} achieves decent performance in terms of portability while other methods fail.
-As for reliability which directly evaluates the model performance on the edited knowledge, we find that \emph{FT} and \emph{KN} obtain limited performance in this property, thus failing to edit knowledge in LLMs.
-Given the above analyses, we next compare the cross-lingual knowledge editing performance on \emph{SERAC}, \emph{IKE}, \emph{MEND}, \emph{ROME} and \emph{MEMIT}.
+As we can see, IKE achieves the best performance in terms of portability among all baselines.
+However, the best EM score in portability is still less than 60.0, showing it is non-trivial to absorb the edited knowledge for most editing methods.
+As for reliability which directly evaluates the model performance on the edited knowledge, we find that FT and KN obtain limited performance in this property, thus failing to edit knowledge in LLMs.
+For example, KN (En) and KN (Zh) only achieve 4.63 and 3.09 F1 reliability with the Chinese-LLaMA-Plus-7B backbone, while the counterparts of FT (En) and FT (Zh) are 20.46 and 9.54.
+Given the above analyses, we next compare the cross-lingual knowledge editing performance on SERAC, IKE, MEND, ROME and MEMIT methods.

 \textbf{Inconsistent Behaviors in Reliability.} When using different languages to edit LLMs, there might be performance gaps in terms of reliability.
-For example, SERAC (En) achieves 83.61 F1 while SERAC (Zh) only achieves 29.72 F1 on Chinese-LLaMA-Plus-7B.
+For example, SERAC (En) achieves 73.84 F1 while SERAC (Zh) only achieves 27.05 F1 on Chinese-LLaMA-Plus-7B.
+A similar situation could also be found in MEND, ROME and MEMIT.
+When using English samples to edit LLMs via these four methods, the achieved reliability is significantly higher than using the Chinese samples.
 This is because the language modeling ability of different languages might be different in a single integrated multi-lingual LLM.
 Many LLMs show their strong English ability perhaps due to the high-quality English data dominating the pre-training corpora~\cite{touvron2023llama,touvron2023llama2}.
 The language modeling gaps of different languages might influence the efficiency of knowledge editing in different languages.
-Besides, when comparing three backbones, we find that ROME (En) and ROME (Zh) achieve similar reliability (99.17 F1 vs. 98.99 F1) on Chinese-LLaMA-Plus-7B, but significantly different on Chinese-LLaMA-2-7B (78.19 F1 vs. 27.47 F1) and Baichuan-7B (70.78 F1 vs. 25.60 F1).
-MEMIT (En) and MEMIT (Zh) also show this situation.
+Moreover, we find that when editing LLMs via IKE using different languages, the achieved reliability scores are similar.
+For example, IKE (En) and IKE (Zh) achieve the same F1 score (99.90) in terms of reliability on Chinese-LLaMA-Plus-7B.
+This indicates that not all knowledge editing methods are sensitive to the choice of editing languages.
+Given the strong in-context learning ability of LLMs, IKE can efficiently edit them with demonstration samples in different languages.